joytou/Show-Repos/show-repos/readme.txt

 == Screenshots ==

-1. Final screen in wider screen
-2. Final screen in narrow screen
+1. In PC.
+2. In mobile.
-3. Example shortcode
+3. Shortcode.

 == Changelog ==

-= 1.0.0 =
+= 1.1.2 =
-* The first version.
+* Add translation supportted, for locale.
+* Add api data cache function, and can clear the cache(in the setting screen: General Settings -> Show Repos).
+Of course, it is optional.

 == Upgrade Notice ==

-- The `./mod/` directory needs to be backed up before updating, it will be overwritten through the system update mechanism.
+- The ./mod/ directory needs to be backed up before updating, it will be overwritten through the system update mechanism.